Macmachi/gptfoot/README.md

 [Please remember to edit variables in the config.ini file !]

-!!!
-The Chat id must also be added in the json file chat_ids_sfcbot !!!

 Go to https://dashboard.api-football.com/ to get an football api key and your_team id (TEAM_ID), league id and season id

 Go to https://platform.openai.com/account/api-keys to get open ai api key